Bethel Funerals have been a key part of our inbound marketing journey. We commenced with Bethel by answering their brand positioning brief.

 Activities included the development of content ‘pillars’ that genuinely help grieving families (such as, tools and guides for ‘planning a funeral’ and how to ‘remember your loved one’).
 Plus, we undertook video and copywriting production, SEO and amplification of campaign assets across owned and social media channels.

-The benefit of the inbound marketing plan and content is wider than purely metrics (though they are good!).
-The positioning helps staff align their purpose with that of Bethel’s which in turn drives employee engagement and customer satisfaction.
-The benefit of quality, valuable content helps and provides customers with confidence no matter where they are along their journey.
+The benefit of the inbound marketing plan and content is wider than purely site traffic metrics (though they are good!).
+This quality, valuable content has been used to engage customers throughout their entire buying journey.